aarmey/167L-materials/labs/Schedule.md

 ### Assignments/Due Dates:

 - Read paper and answer reading questions before lecture.
-- [Report for labs 9-12](Report-Guideline.html) due on Tuesday at noon.
+- [Report for labs 9-12](Report-Guideline.html) due on Thursday at noon.

 ## Week 10 (May 30 – June 3)